What is an Herbal Nervine?

 Nervine Relaxants

-Nervine Relaxants have become increasingly important in our times of stress and tension.
-They are the closest natural alternative for the orthodox nerve tranquilizers (that deaden the neurotransmitters, blocking pain receptors.
+Nervine Relaxants have become increasingly important in our modern times of stress and anxiety.
+They are the closest natural alternatives for the orthodox nerve tranquilizers (that deaden the neurotransmitters, blocking pain receptors.
 Thus, never correcting the root problem.)
 Nervine relaxants should always be used in a broad holistic way.

 Three herbal nervine relaxants examples include: Chamomile, Kava Root and Passionflower